Snarp/magnus_archives_transcripts/_posts/2017-11-08-0803-making-of-magnus.md

 #### ALEX

 So I think we'll close up there.
-But thank you all for coming and talking about sort of the making of and we look forward for Season 3 and we hope you all enjoy the trailer which should be incoming to you very soon.
+But thank you all for coming and talking about sort of the making of and we look forward to Season 3 and we hope you all enjoy the trailer which should be incoming to you very soon.

 #### BEN